halcyonseeker/leibowitz/lib/thumbnailer/README.md

 - [ ] Maybe support MS Office, LibreOffice, and other fancy formats.
 - [ ] Maybe optionally support previews for weirder things like torrents, tarballs, and zip archives?
+- [ ] Imagemagick doesn't seem to support rtf (text/rtf) or odp
+      (application/vnd.oasis.opendocument.presentation), which seems
+      odd to me since for docx, doc, and pptx support it shells out to a headless libreoffice for pdf export.
+I imagine this would be easy to fix upstream.

 Derivative work: